 This paper provides a straightforward guide that will answer all of these questions and help you determine it it makes sense to consider building a real-time system.
-After you have read through this paper, it is recommended that you visit Advantages of NI Real-Time Technology next to learn more about how National Instruments hardware and software can help you build a superior real-time system in as little time as possible.
+After you have read through this paper, it is recommended that you visit Building a Real-Time System with NI Hardware and Software next to learn more about how National Instruments can help you build a superior real-time system in as little time as possible.

 2. What is a Real Time System?

 |A real-time computing system is able to very reliably execute programs with very specific timing requirements, something that is important for many science and engineering projects.
 The key component that is needed to build a real-time system is a Real-Time Operating System (RTOS); other hardware and software pieces that make up an entire real-time system are discussed in the next section.|

 For many engineers and scientists, running a measurement or control program on a standard PC with a general-purpose OS installed (such as Windows) is unacceptable.
 At any time, the operating system might delay execution of a user program for many reasons: to run a virus scan, update graphics, perform system background tasks, and more.
 For programs that need to run at a certain rate without interruption (for example a cruise control system), this delay can cause system failure.